MariusCC/openstack-cookbooks/README.md

 images
 ------
-The `images` item for the `openstack` data bag contains the locations and contents of the various AMIs to load into the system to make available for Nova.
+The `images` item for the `openstack` data bag contains the locations, contents and metadata of the various AMIs to load into the system to make available for Nova.
 Good places to go for AMIs include https://uec-images.ubuntu.com and http://www.eucalyptussoftware.com/downloads/eucalyptus-images/list.php.
 You may want to copy these to a local site for future deployments.

 Usage
 =====